 - Long form columns should optimally be 500-1500 words.
 They can be more or less within reason, but as long as the point or topic was covered adequately.
 Infographics or videos often have less copy, but sufficient to explain the point of the video or infographic.

 - The best columns are clear and concise, only as long as they need to be.

 - IMPORTANT.
 If you are submitting an article that is previously published in your site or another site, please let us know.
-We may make some minor edits (subject to your approval) in order to minimize the risk of a Google “duplicate content” SEO penalty.
+We may make some edits (subject to your approval) in order to minimize the risk of a Google “duplicate content” SEO penalty.